jatorre/gmapthematic_new_name/README.md

-# Hightile
+# Map Charts Tiles

-This is a sunday experiment hacing with the new Google Map Charts API (http://code.google.com/apis/chart/docs/gallery/new_map_charts.html) and Google Maps V3 (http://code.google.com/apis/maps/documentation/javascript/).
+This is a sunday experiment hacking with the new Google Map Charts API (http://code.google.com/apis/chart/docs/gallery/new_map_charts.html) and Google Maps V3 (http://code.google.com/apis/maps/documentation/javascript/).

 Check out [this example of the Number of World Heritage properties inscribed by each Country](http://vizzuality.s3.amazonaws.com/gmapcharts/whs_by_country.html )